RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 1. Click on 'Show View (Database Tasks)' icon
    ![](images/ug/tools/task-schedule-macos-tasks_view-3.png)

-Select a task that you want to schedule in the tasks view.
+Select a task you want to schedule in the tasks view.
 To open the scheduler dialog, either:

-1. Open context menu with right-click -> Scheduler -> Schedule task
+1. Open the context menu with right-click -> Scheduler -> Schedule task
    ![](images/ug/tools/task-schedule-macos-open_dialog-1.png)

-1. or click on 'Schedule task' icon
+1. or click on the 'Schedule task' icon
    ![](images/ug/tools/task-schedule-macos-open_dialog-2.png)

 The scheduler dialog will be opened.
-It has a lot of similarities with the corresponding dialog on Windows, but unfortunately, there are a bit fewer settings on macOS and GNU/Linux due to the limitations of `cron`.
+It has a lot of similarities with the corresponding dialog in Windows, but unfortunately, there are a fewer settings on macOS and GNU/Linux due to the limitations of `cron`.
-For instance, when configuring an hourly task, you can only choose the minute at which the task executes.
+For instance, when configuring an hourly task, you can only choose the minute at which the task is to be executed.
 In the example below, the task executes at 1:42 PM, 2:42 PM, 3:42 PM, and so on:

 ![](images/ug/tools/task-schedule-macos-minutely_task.png)

 There is also no start date option, and, in case of minutely tasks, no start time either.
-The scheduler will execute the task at the specified recurrence, but there are no guarantees about when execution starts.
+The scheduler will execute the task at the specified time, but there are no guarantees about when the execution will start.
-It's also worth pointing out that even though you can specify seconds in the start time selector, they will be ignored.
-Most cron implementations do not support this type of granularity, and we are trying to be compliant with as many cron implementations as possible.
+It is also worth pointing out that even though you can specify the seconds in the start time selector, they will be ignored.
+Even though we try to be compliant with as many cron implementations as possible, most cron implementations do not support this type of granularity.

-On macOS 10.15 or newer, when scheduling a task for the first time you will be prompted with something like this:
+On macOS 10.15 or newer versions, when scheduling a task for the first time you will be prompted with something like this:

 ![](images/ug/tools/task-schedule-macos-permissions.png)

 Click 'Yes' to proceed.
-The reason for that prompt is that `cron` settings (crontabs) are considered to be system settings by macOS, and DBeaver won't be able to change them without permission.
+The reason for that prompt is that the `cron` settings (crontabs) are considered to be system settings by macOS, and DBeaver will not be able to change them without permission.

 After that, if everything is configured correctly you will see the confirmation message.
-Just like on Windows, you can change scheduler settings at any moment by choosing 'Edit scheduled task' command from the context menu, or cancel schedule by clicking on 'Remove schedule'.
+Just like in Windows, you can change the scheduler settings at any moment by choosing the 'Edit scheduled task' command from the context menu, or cancel the schedule by clicking on 'Remove schedule'.

 ## See schedule details
 ### Windows
-You can see and change scheduled task details in the Windows Task Scheduler.
+You can see and change the scheduled task details in the Windows Task Scheduler.
 Click on the Open scheduler settings command in the task view context menu:

 ![](images/ug/tools/task-schedule-windows-task-manager.png)